Please ensure Javascript is enabled for purposes of website accessibility

 Portfolio Hedging with Inverse ETFs

-While going to cash to preserve capital in a downturn is a popular strategy, portfolio hedging with ETFs is a useful alternative.
+While going to cash to preserve capital in a downturn is a popular strategy, portfolio hedging with inverse ETFs is a useful alternative.

 Market downturns are normal.
 In fact, the risk investors take is exactly what leads to reward during market uptrends.